MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 **Partition Parameters**

 * *DateTimePartitionFormat* - The format of the required directory structure in the output path (optional).
-If partitioning is defined and format isn't specified, the default is "yyyy/MM/dd/HH/mm", based on the PartitionByTimeSpan.
+If partitioning is defined and format isn't specified, the default is "yyyy/MM/dd/HH/mm".
+This format is based on the PartitionByTimeSpan.
 For example, if you partition by 1d, structure will be "yyyy/MM/dd".
-If you partition by 1h, structure will be "yyyy/MM/dd/HH".
+If you partition by 1 h, structure will be "yyyy/MM/dd/HH".
 * *TimestampColumnName* - Datetime column on which the table is partitioned.
 Timestamp column must exist in the external table schema definition and output of the export query, when exporting to the external table.
 * *PartitionByTimeSpan* - Timespan literal by which to partition.
 * *StringFormatPrefix* - A constant string literal that will be part of the artifact path, concatenated before the table value (optional).